 Berlin is indeed a melting pot of different nationalities, but you’re still going to encounter some natives.
 The Germans might seem a bit distant at first, especially if (despite all the money you left at some overpriced language school) all you can agree on is “Ein großes Bier, bitte”.
 But if you keep at it, you might just realize you’ve made a friend for life.
 Who can also be quite helpful in dealing with the following point…

 Germany = Bureaucracy

 Especially for the majority of expats, bureaucracy is definitely the unrelenting obstacle that makes us constantly reevaluate how deep is our love for Berlin because really, how can it be worth all the headache?
 If you’re German, it might be a little easier – but it’s not even about the language.
 The sheer amount of paperwork would discourage me even if I didn’t have to pay hundreds of my hard earned euros to an English speaking lawyer.

-It starts innocuously with the Anmeldung, escalates with the Rundfunkbeitrag, and then culminates with – God forbid – a Steuererklärung if you’re a freelancer.
+It starts innocuously with the Anmeldung, escalates with the Rundfunkbeitrag, and then comes to a Steuererklärung.
 And do I have to mention Waldorf Frommer?
 We couldn’t possibly list all of the things you have to watch out for – just stay informed and before you ask anything on FAB, make sure to do your homework and research whether someone has already been through the same struggle.

 Flat hunt?
 More like Flat WAR

 Flat hunting in Berlin can go on for almost as long as soul searching.
 That makes sense especially if you consider the fact that some places won’t have you for the sole reason that you don’t seem to possess that enigmatic “vibe” they’re looking for or simply because you eat meat.